Join thousands of RV travellers

 6. Embrace your fellow campers

-The folks sharing your campsite are a valuable source of travel information – from what's hot to what's not, which walkway was closed or which cafe had great cake.
+The folks sharing your campsite are a valuable source of travel information – from what's hot to what's not, which walkway was closed or which cafe had a delicious cake.
 Fortunately, the relaxed, communal environment encourages personal interaction – you may be sharing a wine and swapping addresses before you know it.
+Especially in Australia, there is a great community spirit on campsites so you will most likely come across some welcoming locals or Australian travellers who are more than welcome to share some local tips with you.

 7. Look for farmers' markets

 Enjoy a real taste of Australia by loading up with fresh produce and artisan goodies such as bread, fruit, cheese and chocolate.
-Local market days are listed at the Australian Farmers' Markets Association.
-While you're at it, keep an eye out for wineries and breweries if a tipple tickles your fancy.
+Local market days vary but are listed at the Australian Farmers' Markets Association.
+We've created a list of the top farmer's markets on Australia's east coast here.
+Some of them are also good spots to shop for locally made clothes and souvenirs.
+And while you're at it, keep an eye out for wineries and breweries if a tipple tickles your fancy.

 The beauty of a maui's onboard kitchen is that a picnic can happen pretty much anywhere, anytime.
 Park somewhere picturesque, then pop on the kettle and raid the fridge.
-Voila!
+Local produce from farmers markets like cheese, meat and baked goods are the perfect ingredients for a quick and filling lunch on the go.
+And if you need some inspiration cause you don't know what to cook on a motorhome holiday, check out our recipes and recommendations for delicious meals here.

 9. Embrace the night

 The fun doesn't stop when the sun goes down, especially if you're 10 years old and you've never camped on the edge of the bush before.
-Rug up warm, grab the torch, go for a walk to find a possum, or stoke up the fire pit if that's allowed.
-Or maybe just stare at the night sky – the ultimate in broadening your horizons.
+Rug up warm, grab the torch and go for a walk to find a possum.
+Or maybe just stare at the night sky or roast some marshmallows over a campfire with fellow travellers who turned into new friends – the ultimate in broadening your horizons.
+The evenings make it a great time to bond with the family or whoever you are travelling with and to reflect on the day's experiences.
+So just lean back, sip a glass of wine and enjoy the moment.